y-board/light-the-y/_modules/audio_files.md

 ## Exploration
 1. Find a sound file at [freesound.org](https://freesound.org/), download it, and convert it to the correct format.
 Play the sound file on the Y-Board.

+1. Update your program to play the sound file when a button is pressed, but only if switch 1 is up.
+If switch one is slid down, stop playing the sound file.

 ## Challenge

 1. Create a program that plays different sound effects on the Y-board depending on which button is pressed and how the switches are set.